ksafford/streams-examples/SETUP.md

 By now your VM should be ready to set-up, so let's finish us those steps, and then we'll execute the curl command in the VM.

+# Set up the tutorial VM in virtualbox #

+In Preferences, set up a new NAT network
+Click port forwarding
+  Create forwarding rules for SSH and Elasticsearch

 # Start the tutorial VM in virtualbox #

 Configure the VM for bridged networking on an active connection